Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Healthcare providers often try IUI before other more invasive and expensive fertility treatments.
+Healthcare providers often try IUI before other, more invasive and expensive fertility treatments.
 IUIs can be performed with your partner’s sperm or with donor sperm.
-A person may take fertility drugs to ensure eggs are released during ovulation.
+You may need to take fertility drugs to make sure you ovulate.

 Why is IUI performed?